- 10 min read

 Although Medicare Advantage plans are often called replacement plans, enrollees must still be enrolled in Medicare Part A and Part B. Additionally, beneficiaries are responsible for paying the monthly Part B premium ($202.90 for most individuals, though higher-income earners may pay more based on their Modified Adjusted Gross Income (MAGI)).

 Medicare Part C providers establish HMO or PPO networks to offer medical services to their members.
-Whether the plan is an HMO or PPO, Medicare Advantage follows a pay-as-you-go system, requiring enrollees to make copayments for various services.

 Comparing Medicare Advantage and Original Medicare Medical Insurance